unChaz/sci-fi-5e/docs/rules/backgrounds.md

 ### Duelist

-You have risen in the ranks of duelists, and have earned your respect among the elite praetorians.
+You have risen in the ranks of duelists, and have earned your respect among the elite praetorian.

 Skill Proficiencies: Physique.
 Choose 1 from [Acrobatics, Charm, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Kit, Medkit]